michaelo/sapt/README.md

 TODO, somewhat ordered:
 ------------
+*Att!
+The points here are not changes that we strictly commit to, but an organic list of things to consider.
+Higher up = more likely*

+* Separate automagic handling between .env-file explicitly and implicitly passed (through folder)?
+Explicit should perhaps ignore folder-rules?
 * Determine if current solution where variables can't be overwritten is a good idea or not.
 * Credits: Determine all deps we need to ship.
     * libcurl for all platforms - license added to CREDITS
     * zlib for Windows - license added to CREDITS
     * OpenSSL?
     * Rename "CREDITS" to "OPENSOURCE_ATTRIBUTIONS" or something along that line?
 What's standard out there?
 * Dev: Set up automatic builds/cross-builds for Win10 x64, Linux x64, macOS (x64 and Arm)
     * Clean up lib-handling.
 Currently we e.g. have libcurl stored as libcurl.dll and curl.dll due to some linkage-discrepencies for Windows.
 * Due to this being an explorative project while learning Zig, there are inconsistencies regarding memory-handling.
 This must be cleaned up and unified.
 * Fail if test has variable that's not substituted?
 Or at least warn.
 * Get proper version-control of which dynamic libraries we depend on/provide.
 * Code quality - especially in main.zig - is quite crap at this point.
+* More advanced sequence options:
+    * Specify setup/teardown-tests to be run before/after test/suite/playbook?
+        * --suite-setup, --suite-teardown, --step-setup, --step-teardown?
+        * What about playbooks?
+    * Specify option to only re-run specific steps of a sequence? --steps=1,3,5-7.
 * Support providing variables as parameters?
 E.g. sapt myfile.pi -DMYVAR=value -DMYVAR2=value2
 * Provide better stats for repeats.
 We currently have min, max and avg/mean time.
 Could median or something mode-like be as useful or more?
 A plot would be nice here.
 * Add argument to abort on first error?
 E.g. if auth fails, there's no need to continue with the regular requests.